The Legal Analyst Synthesist

 9. Agency.
 An agent doesn’t get all the benefit of his activity, since most of it goes to the principal.
 Thus he has incentives to shirk, to conceal benefit, or to self-deal.
 Monitoring for bad agent behavior is costly, but so is a good agent’s effort to justify and defend himself—the sum of these two is referred to as “agency costs.”
 One can design rules to reduce the need for monitoring or justification, thereby minimizing agency costs.
 Dividing waiters’ compensation between salary and tips is said to encourage good localized service and higher overall revenues.

 10. The Prisoner’s Dilemma.
 A situation in which coordination and cooperation between actors would lead to a better result for each, but lack of communication means each chooses an action that is suboptimal.
-Confessions by two criminals are the classic example—if they both keep mum they get off, but if one confesses and the other doesn’t the confessor will do better than if it’s the other way round, so they confess and both are worse off.
+Confessions by two criminals are the classic example—if they both keep mum they get off, but if one confesses and the other doesn’t the confessor will do better than if it’s the other way round; so they each confess and they both are worse off.
 As a company nears bankruptcy its creditors might be better off if all of them refrained from seizing key assets, but will each of them exercise that restraint?

 11. Public Goods.
 A species of the prisoner’s dilemma, apparently.
 A good that no one person owns and is available to all leads to free-riding.
 Why bother helping, or taking care of the good, if that good is available without your contribution?
 These twin topics address the “tragedy of the commons.”
 This concern is the foundation of intellectual property law, because once an idea or expression is out there, it is available to all absent a special legal rule.